• HOME

 Rouen Saint-Ouen Abbey

-It was, however, the half-timbered houses what made Rouen old town truly special to me, as it had happened in Albi when I visited the city a few years ago.
-Italy is certainly not short of beautiful architectural medieval examples, but the half-timbered buildings that became typical in Northern Europe during the Middle-Ages hold a Nordic charm which I find fascinating.
+It was, however, the half-timbered houses that made Rouen old town truly special to me, as it had happened in Albi when I visited the city a few years ago.
+Italy is certainly not short of beautiful architectural medieval examples.
+Still, the half-timbered buildings that became typical in Northern Europe during the Middle Ages hold a Nordic charm which I find fascinating.

 Among all these well-kept beautiful houses, the newly built church of Saint Joan of Arc in the center of the Place du Vieux Marché looked to me like a heresy.
 I don’t know how residents feel about it.
-Even though the church celebrates the Saint who was burned alive right there in 1431, I couldn’t help wondering why such an ugly building should spoil the view of an otherwise beautiful square.
+Even though the church celebrates Joan of Arc, who was burned alive right there in 1431, I couldn’t help wondering why such an ugly building should spoil the view of an otherwise beautiful square.

 Rouen Place du Vieux Marché